GRADES 11 & 12

 Every learner is empowered to pursue their pathway to individual excellence in their final years of Secondary School.

 As students enter Grade 11, they are beginning to prepare for their transition to life beyond Secondary School.
 Whether they intend to continue with further study at university, pursue a practical apprenticeship, complete national military service or explore their passions through a gap year, our flexible and bespoke approach to programme development provides learners with the resources they need to aspire to their goals.
 At HKA, we offer a wide range of course selections and co-curricular opportunities that are both relevant to our students today as well as designed to launch them into their next steps after graduation.

 Every graduate earns the HKA Diploma, a credit-based certification that is validated by our accreditations with the Council of International Schools (CIS) and Western Association of Schools and Colleges (WASC).
 All graduates also earn the Global Citizen Diploma (GCD) Certificate, an external endorsement of their commitment to the values of global citizenship.

 The majority of students in Grades 11 and 12 choose to pursue external recognition through the International Baccalaureate Diploma Programme (IB DP), an internationally recognised two-year programme that culminates in an externally administered examination and assessment process.
-Many also earn the GCD Diploma, a unique endorsement of their commitment and growth as global citizens.

 The hka diploma